You can change the lives of vulnerable children.

 Imagine a child forced to grow up inside a garbage dump, exposed to extreme filth, severe malnutrition, and often, various forms of abuse.
 This was the reality for many girls in our residential children’s program in Managua, Nicaragua, Villa Esperanza (Hope Village).
 Before entering the Villa, these girls lived in a dangerous environment, where they were at risk of physical abuse, sex trafficking, rape, teen pregnancy and drug abuse.
 School was most often not an option, and any chance to have a healthy childhood was lost at a young age.

-Villa Esperanza was the dream of a school principle in Managua, and with help from people like you (and God’s grace), we were able to make it come true.
+Villa Esperanza was the dream of a school principal in Managua, and with help from people like you (and God’s grace), we were able to make it come true.

 You can help provide these girls with nutritious meals, a home with a clean bed and clothes, a good education, safe drinking water, medical and psychological care, tutoring, vocational training and emotional support.
 Most importantly, we’re showing them how loved they are by God, teaching them to follow after Christ, and helping them realize their full, God-given potential.